PacktPublishing/Node-Cookbook-3rd-Ed/8-Understanding-Microservices/content.md

 These were generated for us by Fuge in order to provide our early development system with a rudimentary form of service discovery.
 In a later recipie we will update our system with a more complete service discovery mechanism, in order to make our code ready for production deployment.

 ### There's more
-Mu supports a number of transport mechanism for both point to point and buss based message interactions.
+Mu supports a number of transport mechanism for both point to point and bus based message interactions.
 Whilst this list is growing it currently supports:

 * local function transports for in process message routing
 * raw TCP